johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 of requirements can be inferred from the first few characters of the cookie's name.

-The user agent requirements for the prefixes described below are detailed in
-{{ua-name-prefixes}}.

 To maximize compatibility with user agents servers SHOULD use prefixes as described below.